vinayak-repositories/TaskForge/README.md

 # 🧠 TaskForge

-**TaskForge** is a real-time collaborative Kanban board inspired by tools like Trello.
-It helps individuals and teams manage tasks with clarity and structure.
-Built using modern web technologies like Next.js and Liveblocks, TaskForge emphasizes collaboration and productivity in a clean desktop-first interface.
+**TaskForge** is a real-time, collaborative Kanban board application inspired by productivity tools like Trello and Notion.
+Designed to enhance team coordination and individual task management, TaskForge provides a sleek, intuitive interface that helps users organize work efficiently across customizable boards and columns.

+Built with cutting-edge technologies like **Next.js**, **Tailwind CSS**, and **Liveblocks**, TaskForge supports seamless multiplayer experiences — enabling users to see updates, comments, and task movements in real-time.
+Whether you're planning a project solo or working within a distributed team, TaskForge ensures your workflow stays structured, synchronized, and visually clean.

 <p align="center">
   <img src="public/screenshots/hero.png" alt="TaskForge Hero Screenshot" width="100%" />